benbalter/benbalter.github.com/_posts/2021-08-26-how-i-re-over-engineered-my-home-network.md

 description: How I used Docker Compose, Ansible, and Caddy to re-over-engineer my UniFi Dream Machine, PiHole-, and Cloudflare-based home network for ease of setup, maintenance, and management.
 ---

-A little less than a year ago, I wrote a popular post [how I over-engineered my home network for privacy and security](https://ben.balter.com/2020/12/04/over-engineered-home-network-for-privacy-and-security/).
-If you haven't already checked that post out, it walks through how I used a UniFi Dream Machine, VLANs to segment IoT, a Pi-Hole to block ads, cloudflared for DNS over HTTPS, and Cloudflare Gateway to block malware/phishing to (over) optimize my home network for privacy and security.
+A little less than a year ago, I wrote a now-popular post about [how I over-engineered my home network for privacy and security](https://ben.balter.com/2020/12/04/over-engineered-home-network-for-privacy-and-security/).
+If you haven't already checked that post out, it walks through how I used a UniFi Dream Machine, a Pi-Hole to block ads, cloudflared for DNS over HTTPS, and Cloudflare Gateway to block malware/phishing to (over) optimize my home network for privacy and security.

-What I wrote then remains true, but after having used the setup for over a year now, I've decided that "copy and paste these random commands from StockOverflow or some internet rando's blog" probably isn't the best way to run a security-conscious home network.
+What I wrote then remains true, but after having relied on, optimized, and upgraded the setup for over a year now, I've decided to revisit how I setup, maintain, and manage the software and services that protected the network with a number of specific goals:

+* **Config (and infrastructure) as code** - This is by far from a new concept to the industry, but I was somewhat-recently introduced to the idea of [treating servers like cattle, not pets](http://cloudscaling.com/blog/cloud-computing/the-history-of-pets-vs-cattle/).
+While config as code may come more naturally when managing a cluster of servers, even when managing only a single server, prefer defined and well-understood changes over guess-and-check or ad-hoc administration.
+* **Outsource to the experts** - The less I can trust to me "getting it right", the better.
+"Copy and paste these random commands from StockOverflow" isn't the best way to run a security-conscious home network.
+Instead, rely on the open source community's established, vetted, and maintained builds, configurations, and defaults.
+* **It (still) needs to “just work”** - A dependency update shouldn't be able to steal hours of my weekend due to an unexpected conflict.
+I wanted to get out of the bespoke sysadmin business with "set it and forget it" systems wherever possible.
+Ideally, systems would update themselves regularly, and upgrades would be predictable and boring.

+If you want to head down this route as well, it’s relatively straightforward, but definitely a (fun) “project”.
+Beyond some basic familiarity with home networking (understanding how things like DNS and IPs work), it would help to have some conceptual familiarity with containerization and provisioning tool.

-I was recently introduced to the idea of treating severs like cattle, not pets, and I'd like to get out of the bespoke sysadmin business to further my original "It needs to just work" goal, so I made a few improvements to how I setup, maintain, and manage things, that I'd like to share here.
-Specifically:
+With that, here's how I re-over-engineered my home newtwork with a few improvements to how I setup, maintain, and manage things:

 1. [Using Docker-Compose to maintain distinct services](#docker-compose)
 2. [Using Ansible to setup the underlying "bare metal" hardware](#ansible)
 3. [Using Caddy to secure the management interface with HTTPS](#caddy)

-## Docker Compose
+### Docker Compose

 Rather than running applications on "bare metal" as I described in [my original post](https://ben.balter.com/2020/12/04/over-engineered-home-network-for-privacy-and-security/), I now run the various software bits that support my home network as distinct services managed as Docker containers.

-For those unfamiliar, [Docker](https://www.docker.com) uses OS-level virtualization to automate the deployment of applications as portable, self-sufficient containers and [Docker Compose](https://docs.docker.com/compose/) is a tool for defining and running multiple Docker containers along side one another.
-At first, the added complexity might feel counter intuitive for what seems like a straightforward service management problem.
-There are a number of notable advantages to using Docker here:
+For those unfamiliar, [Docker](https://www.docker.com) uses OS-level virtualization to automate the deployment of applications as portable, self-sufficient containers and [Docker Compose](https://docs.docker.com/compose/) is a tool for defining and running multiple Docker containers alongside one another.

+At first, the added complexity might feel counter intuitive for what seems like a straightforward service management problem, but there are a number of notable advantages to using Docker here:

-* **Install without drama** - The standard install process for most projects is to follow the documentation until that inevitably fails and then to paste random commands from the internet into console until it inexplicably works.
+* **Install without drama** - The standard install process for most projects is to follow the documentation until the instructions inevitably fail and then to paste random commands from the internet into console until it inexplicably works.
 With Docker, I'm essentially outsourcing dependency and configuration management (through standardized build processes and pre-compiled images) to the project's maintainers who know infinitely more about the ecosystem than I ever will.[^1]
 * **Isolation** - Docker isolates process from one another through defined compute, memory, and networking interfaces, which adds an additional layer of security and predictability.
-A vulnerability, bug, or misconfiguration in one service is less likely to affect another service if services can only interact with one another through well-defined and well-understood paths.
+A vulnerability, bug, or misconfiguration in one service is less likely to affect another service if applications can only interact with one another through well-defined and well-understood paths.
+Think micro-services vs. monolith.
-* **Trusted underlying system** - Docker allows me to make the bare minimum changes to the base image and the less I can trust to me "getting it right", the better.
-This is especially true when it comes to experimentation (for example, should I use `unbound` instead of `cloudflared`?), being able to quickly and easily clean up short-lived containers without worrying if I unintentionally modified something of consequence or left behind unnecessary cruft.
+* **Trusted underlying system** - Docker allows me to make the bare minimum changes to the base image.
+This is especially valuable when it comes to experimentation (for example, test whether I should use `unbound` instead of `cloudflared`?), being able to quickly and easily clean up short-lived containers without worrying if I unintentionally modified something of consequence or left behind unnecessary cruft.

-Here's an example of what my basic pihole + cloudflared docker-compose file looks like:
+Here's an example of what my basic PiHole + cloudflared `docker-compose.yml` file looks like to define the two services:

 <details markdown=1 class="mb-3">
 <summary><strong>Example <code>docker-compose.yml</code> file</strong></summary>